Early Adopters

 VISTA: Viable Implementation of SATRE, SACRO and Tools for AI

-VISTA will support the East of England Secure Data Environment (SDE) (one of 11 sub-national SDEs in England) to enhance its existing processes, by accelerating the adoption of Al and machine learning capabilities and improving its capacity for large-scale research projects involving sensitive data.
+VISTA supported the East of England Secure Data Environment (SDE) (one of 11 sub-national SDEs in England) to enhance its existing processes, by accelerating the adoption of Al and machine learning capabilities and improving its capacity for large-scale research projects involving sensitive data.
 This will enable complex research at scale, increasing efficiency and driving new scientific discoveries to benefit patients.

-By the end of the project, VISTA will:
+By the end of the project, VISTA:

 Project information